Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/00_Documentary.md

 average rotation speed;

  - For reliability we will go with 0.9 because we are not making an industrial gearbox that will be running for a long time.
+ - the desired life of this gearbox is 40000 km, and assuming the average speed of the car is 60 km/h we will get a total number life in hours = 40000/60 = 667 hours
+ - the average rotation speed of the engine is assumed at 4000 rpm, which is not low, but i will proceed with this number since the gearbox will be installed in a simple family car
  - time fraction per gear, we will assume a balanced mixed use between aggressive off road, rally-ish use and normal cruising.
 So time fraction per gear can be presented like the following:
 | gear   |   time fraction |
 |--------|-----------------|